 Mr. Dille has over 20 years of financial management experience.
 His areas of expertise include financial and accounting management including analysis, budgeting, accounting, strategic planning, forecasting and reporting; information system design and management; IT contractor management; and pricing and managing federal contracts and grants.
 Mr. Dille recently held the role of chief financial officer for Rise Against Hunger, an international not for profit organization.

 Mr. Dille received a Master of Business Administration from Texas A&M University in College Station, TX and a Bachelor of Science in Accounting from Louisiana State University in Baton Rouge, Louisiana.
 He is a Certified Public Accountant (CPA), licensed in North Carolina and Louisiana.

 Ms. Southard has more than 35 years of combined clinical, performance improvement, and leadership experience.
-Ms. Southard is responsible for developing innovative strategies to deliver new levels of quality improvement across the health care continuum.
+Ms. Southard is responsible for developing and executing innovative strategies to deliver new levels of quality improvement across the health care continuum.
 Prior to returning to CCME, Ms. Southard held the role of Vice President of Quality & Clinical Performance Improvement at the North Carolina Healthcare Association.